EMILY NEDELL TUCK

-Aqute Research, Inc. UK.
+Aqute Research, Inc (now Aqute Intelligence), UK.
 Dec.–Feb.
 07. Contract.
 Briefed news stories from Google, Yahoo! and blogs for a UK competitive intelligence firm pitching a trial subscription service to Microsoft VPs.
-Also wrote reports on software commoditization, Web 2.0 technologies, the secret locations of Google’s datacenters; others as assigned.
+Also wrote reports on software commoditization, SAS, Web 2.0 technologies, the secret locations of Google’s data centers, others as assigned.

 Queen of the Valley Hospital, Napa.
 Sept.–Dec.
 06. Contract.
 Executive Assistant (maternity leave assignment) to the VP of Strategic Services, Director of Business Development and Director of Service Line Integration.
-Duties incl. scheduling, correspondence, answering phones, preparing Board materials, taking minutes, expense reports.
+Duties included scheduling, correspondence, answering phones in the executive suite, preparing Board materials, taking minutes, processing expense reports for reimbursement.

 Groves Public Library (Groves, Texas).
 July–Sept.
 04. Director of Library.
-Director of a public library for a town next to Port Arthur.
+Director of a public library for a small town next to Port Arthur.
 Wrote grant proposals to double shelving and collection in the non-fiction area (awarded $25,000+) and develop the collection in other areas.
+Wrote a successful proposal for a new roof.
 Ordered books and videos.
 Upgraded the ILS to enable better reporting capabilities.
-Got HALS consultant to resolve wireless connectivity problems on public computers.
+Resolved wireless connectivity problems on public computers.
 Designed library website and made modifications to the city’s website.
-Reason for leaving: 200 mile/day commute with my toddler while pregnant; husband found employment in Houston and he would not relocate to Groves.
+Reason for leaving: 200 mile/day commute with my toddler while pregnant with another child.
+Husband found a new job in Houston after a period of unemployment and he could not relocate to Groves.

 Museum of Printing History, Houston.
 Feb.
 04–July 04.
 Performed environmental monitoring and completed an AAM Facility Report to enable institutional borrowing; improved gallery lighting and restored descriptive plaques on artifacts on permanent display.
 Created and scheduled exhibits that were of little or no cost to the museum (no exhibits or collections budget was available).
 Provided leadership for the Collection Management Committee.
 Created website.
-Designed invitations, wrote press releases, assisted with grant writing.
-Persuaded Xerox to donate copying of Art Deco ink ads for gift shop.
+Designed invitations, wrote press releases, wrote grant proposals.
+Persuaded Xerox to donate high quality reproductions of Art Deco ink ads for gift shop.
 Came up with the tag line, “A place for all Types.”
 Lined up speakers for lecture series.
 Initiated benefit auction with Park West Galleries.
-Left to take Library Director position in Groves because salary requirements changed once husband was laid off.
+Left to take Library Director position in Groves when husband lost job in Houston.

 BW Acquisitions, Houston.
 Feb.–May 01.
 Contract.
 Facilitated the absorption of a Florida-based e-commerce company by Houston competitor.
 Responsible for logging and processing daily orders, running credit card transactions, daily sales reports, placing orders with manufacturers, researching and resolving claims by customers against Florida company and some customer service (problem orders).
 Worked with programmer to automate the processing of orders, including credit card processing and placing orders with vendors.
 Assisted with the conversion of parent company website from static to dynamically-generated pages (Perl CGI).
 Wrote marketing copy for new and existing products.
-Learned search engine optimization techniques.
+Learned search engine optimization techniques and more Perl programming.

 Smilex (Scientific and Medical Interactive Learning and Knowledge Systems, Inc.), Houston.
 May 00–Jan 01.